anathan90/aws-ec2-python/README.md

 * key_name

 #### Example 1
-We will launch an istance, inspect all running and pending instances and terminate it manually.
+In this example we will launch an EC2 istance, inspect all running and pending instances, and terminate it manually.
 ```
 >>> import aws
 >>> import boto.ec2